akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 How'd we get the idea?
 We weren't seasoned bikers or anything--honestly, we had never biked more than a couple of miles in one stretch.
 But our friend Sicong told us about his SF to LA experience and we were like "Damn, we need to do that."

 To say the least, we didn't feel very prepared.
-To figure out what we were capable of, we went on a few practice rides: first, we took a [41-mile ride](https://www.strava.com/activities/2238280213]) from Mountain View to San Francisco.
+To figure out what we were capable of, we went on a few practice rides with our mountain bikes: first, we took a [41-mile ride](https://www.strava.com/activities/2238280213]) from Mountain View to San Francisco.
 As our first long ride, every city border we crossed felt like a massive achievement.
 While we took a train back from San Francisco the first time, we decided to go both ways the second time with a [100-mile ride](https://www.strava.com/activities/2342554691).

 These rides weren't too difficult--we went at a cool 10 miles per hour and did very little climbing--but we were sore and exhausted by the end of the day.
 That being said, we were pleasantly surprised with how far we could go, and we decided to buy [touring bikes](https://www.rei.com/product/122462/co-op-cycles-adv-11-bike).